kxxian/dotfilesv2/README.md

   ]
    ```
    **Note 1:** Set a password for root and add an non root user \
-   **Note 2:** You dont need chroot into the installed SO, just reboot and login
+   **Note 2:** You dont need chroot into the installed distro, just reboot and login

 ## AUR helper - [Yay](https://github.com/Jguer/yay#readme)
 - Install yay